 If your loved one is exhibiting signs of a co-occurring or interactive disorder, you may think that it’s an isolated issue; in reality, they may be grappling with an addiction in addition to multiple mental health disorders.
 Because of this, it’s crucial to reach out to a professional, who can assess the individual in order to identify the root causes fueling the behaviors and offer suggestions on next steps.

 At Caron, we use an integrated treatment method that simultaneously treats the co-occurring mental health disorders alongside the drug or alcohol addiction itself.
-This comprehensive approach continually evaluates the patient based on their experiences with substance abuse, their physical health, their mental health issues, their readiness to change and their relationships.
+As an organization with treatment centers for co-occurring disorders, Caron has a comprehensive approach continually evaluates the patient based on their experiences with substance abuse, their physical health, their mental health issues, their readiness to change and their relationships.
 By considering these dimensions of each individual’s life, we can tailor their treatment approach to suit their unique needs.

 If you’re concerned about your loved one, consider arranging a professional evaluation either over the phone, in person or through an in-depth residential assessment program.
 There is no one-size-fits-all path for families to follow when learning how to manage a loved one’s addiction and underlying disorders.
 Though making that initial contact can be difficult for both patient and family, it’s a crucial first step in the recovery process.